Margaret Shields

-Dame Margaret Kerslake Shields (née Porter, 18 December 1941 – 29 May 2013) was a New Zealand politician of the Labour Party.
-She had three terms in the House of Representatives in the 1980s and was afterwards a member of the Greater Wellington Regional Council, including as chairman.
+Dame Margaret Kerslake Shields (née Porter; 18 December 1941 – 29 May 2013) was a New Zealand politician of the Labour Party.
+She had three terms in the House of Representatives in the 1980s, and served as Minister of Consumer Affairs, Minister of Customs, and Minister of Women's Affairs during the Fourth Labour Government.
+Afterwards, she was a member of the Greater Wellington Regional Council, including a term as chair between 2001 and 2004.

 Early life

 Shields was born on 18 December 1941 in Wellington, and was educated at Wellington Girls' College from 1955 to 1959.

+In 1960, she married Patrick John Shields, and the couple went on to have two children.

+Shields returned to study at Massey University in 1967, and then completed a Bachelor of Arts degree at Victoria University of Wellington, graduating in 1973.
+During that period, she was also a research officer at the Consumers' Institute between 1968 and 1971.

-She campaigned for women's rights throughout her career.
+Shields campaigned for women's rights throughout her career.
 In 1966, she was one of a group of Wellington women (members of Newlands Playcentre) who founded the Society for Research on Women (SROW).
 She was a founding member of the Women's Electoral Lobby (WEL) in 1975 which aimed to get more women into parliament and public offices.
 She worked at the Department of Statistics from 1973 to 1981, and served on the Wellington Hospital Board from 1977 to 1980.

-She was on the organising committee of the 1975 United Women's Convention, working alongside leading feminist organisers such as Sue Piper, Deidre Milne and Ros Noonan.
+She was on the organising committee of the 1975 United Women's Convention, working alongside leading feminist organisers such as Sue Piper, Deirdre Milne and Ros Noonan.